AvaloniaUI/Avalonia/docs/spec/defining-properties.md

 Direct properties are a lightweight version of styled properties that support the following:

-- PerspexObject.GetValue
+- AvaloniaObject.GetValue
-- PerspexObject.SetValue for non-readonly properties
+- AvaloniaObject.SetValue for non-readonly properties
 - PropertyChanged
 - Binding (only with LocalValue priority)
 - GetObservable